-To determine the median employee, a list of all active full and part-time employees as of December 31, 2019, excluding Mr. Ludwig, was prepared with the corresponding annual total W-2 compensation as reflected in our payroll records.
-A total of 1,102 employees were included, including employees who became employees of the Company in connection with the Company's acquisition of HomeStar Financial Group, Inc. Compensation was annualized for any individual not employed for the full calendar year of 2019.
+To determine the median employee, a list of all active full and part-time employees as of December 31, 2020, excluding Mr. Ludwig, was prepared with the corresponding annual total W-2 compensation as reflected in our payroll records.
+A total of 896 employees were included.
+Compensation was annualized for any individual not employed for the full calendar year of 2020.
 Annual total W-2 compensation was ranked from lowest to highest, and the median employee was selected from the list.

-Mr. Ludwig had 2019 annual total compensation of \$1,354,060 as reflected in the Summary Compensation Table included in this Proxy Statement.
-The median employee annual total compensation for 2019, using the methodology that was used to calculate Mr. Ludwig's compensation in the Summary Compensation Table, was \$48,157.
-As a result, the CEO pay ratio is 28.1:1.
+Mr. Ludwig had 2020 annual total compensation of \$1,027,328 as reflected in the Summary Compensation Table included in this Proxy Statement.
+The median employee annual total compensation for 2020, using the methodology that was used to calculate Mr. Ludwig's compensation in the Summary Compensation Table, was \$55,552.
+As a result, the CEO pay ratio is 18.5:1.